What we do

 Learn more about our organization's mission, vision and values

 Emergency housing is available for all homeless families with children.
-The emergency housing services include intensive case management support, RENT FREE independent unit housing for 30-90 days.
+The emergency housing services include intensive case management support and independent unit housing for 30-90 days.

 Social work staff support families to secure an income stream, enroll their children in school, families in health services and stabilize their lives while moving into next step housing.